Chemistry Major: Choosing a Specialization in Chemistry

 - Industrial Chemistry—looking at the makeup of chemicals that help us mass-produce commercial products and create the buildings and structures we need to help society survive, like paints, detergents, batteries, dye, pigments and prescription drugs

-- Thermochemistry—all about heat, but more to the point, the energy released or absorbed in chemical reactions as well as phase changes like melting or boiling; based on variations on the law of conservation of matter—matter can’t be created or destroyed in any physical process
+- Thermochemistry—all about heat, but more to the point, the energy released or absorbed in a chemical reactions as well as phase changes like melting or boiling; based on variations on the law of conservation of matter—matter can’t be created or destroyed in any physical process

 - Medicinal or pharmaceutical chemistry—the study of the chemical design of pharmaceuticals, otherwise known as drugs, by picking apart what drugs are made of at the most basic level to find how they are held together, why they work on the human body, and help design new chemical combinations